woleet/woleet-openapi-js-client/docs/DomainApi.md

 var apiInstance = new WoleetApi.DomainApi();

-var userid = "userid_example"; // String | Identifier of the user to update.
+var userid = "userid_example"; // String | Identifier of the domain user to update.

 var user = new WoleetApi.User(); // User | User object to update.